cloudify-examples/cloudify-environment-setup/README.md

       You may also find links [here](http://cloudify.co/thank_you_aws_ent).
     - Openstack: Follow [these instructions](https://docs.openstack.org/user-guide/dashboard-manage-images.html) to upload the [Openstack QCOW image](http://cloudify.co/downloads/get_cloudify.html) to Openstack.
       You will also need to find the correct values for cloudify_image, centos_core_image, ubuntu_trusty_image, small_image_flavor, large_image_flavor.
 Ask your Openstack Admin for more info on these.
-    - Azure: There is not currently a pre-bootstrapped image for Azure, so bootstrap is the only option.
+    - Azure: There is not currently a pre-bootstrapped image for Azure and GCP, so bootstrap is the only option.
   * Bootstrap

     To execute bootstrap, add ```bootstrap: True``` as a single line to your `inputs.yaml` file.